 - Ability to charge over USB allows use of portable battery packs

-If you’re looking to use the console for a longer period, such as on a flight, then there are a couple of things you can do to squeeze some more battery life out of the console such as turning on airplane mode (although this prevents you from detaching the Joy-Cons) and turning down the screen brightness.
+If you're looking to use the console for a longer period, such as on a flight, then there are a couple of things you can do to squeeze some more battery life out of the console – turning on airplane mode for example (although this prevents you from detaching the Joy-Cons), and dimming the screen.

-It’s difficult to compare this battery life to previous handheld consoles, as even on the Switch itself this battery life will vary massively between different games, but a recent put the Switch ahead of the Vita, PSP and 3DS, although it loses out to the DS and GameBoy Advance.
+It's difficult to compare this battery life to previous handheld consoles, as even on the Switch itself this battery life will vary massively between different games, but we've seen a rest-mode comparison that put the Switch ahead of the Vita and PSP, while losing out to the DS and GameBoy Advance.

 The bottom line is that this is a console that should be able to deal with your daily commute, but might struggle with longer journeys.